Don’t fall for the add on travel insurance trap

 4. Report a situation: In the case of theft or loss, you’ll need to report it to the local police or relevant authorities within 24 hours.
 Keep a copy of the report to submit along with your claim application.
 Similarly, if you face a medical situation, keep the doctor’s invoice and other bills to submit later.

 5. File your completed claim as soon as possible: Most providers need you to submit your claim within a month of returning from your holiday.
 So even if you’ve reported the matter over the phone, that’s not enough.
-Cover all bases by downloading and completing the application from the insurer’s website and submit your claim as soon as you can.
+Cover all bases by downloading and completing the application from the insurance provider's website and submit your claim as soon as you can.

 *Given that travel bookings and insurance costs can vary depending on a number of factors such as your destination, time of booking, etc, the prices and savings mentioned here are subject to change.